-GIG launches first regional report dedicated to wellbeing
+GIG Launches First Regional Report Dedicated To Wellbeing

-(MENAFN- Weber Shandwick) Kuwait City, 8 October 2024: Gulf Insurance Group (GIG) – a leading insurance provider in the Middle East and North Africa – has announced the launch of a new report that offers unique insight into the wellbeing landscape in the region.
-GIG’s inaugural Wellbeing Report, which underscores the company’s firm commitment to advancing holistic health, reveals both intriguing trends and areas where improvements could have a significant impact on wellbeing.
+KUWAIT CITY, KUWAIT, October 11, 2024 /EINPresswire / -- Gulf Insurance Group (GIG) – a leading insurance provider in the Middle East and North Africa – has announced the launch of a new report that offers unique insight into the wellbeing landscape in the region.
+GIG's inaugural Wellbeing Report , which underscores the company's firm commitment to advancing holistic health, reveals both intriguing trends and areas where improvements could have a significant impact on wellbeing.

 Conducted by renowned research firm YouGov on behalf of GIG Group, the report delves into key factors influencing overall wellbeing, including physical health, mental health, and lifestyle habits.
 Despite a generally positive outlook on wellbeing among survey respondents – based in the UAE, Saudi Arabia, Kuwait, Qatar, Bahrain, Oman, Egypt, and Jordan – the report highlights an important trend: a significant portion of the population is facing mental health challenges and could benefit from additional support.